tokchin/fcl-demo-for-handson-dec20201229/README.md

 - **UserInfo**: Subscribes to `fcl.currentUser()` and shows the connected user account information
 - **SendTransaction**: Sends a simple transaction to Flow.
 This requires the signatures from the connected user
 - **DeployContract**: Deploys a contract to the current user's code storage
-- **InteractWithContract**: Sends a simple transaction that executes a contract method.
-This requires the signatures from the connected user